-Constitution and Declaration of Independence, including the inalienable right to life and the laws of nature and nature’s God, as did the late Justice Antonin Scalia,” the GOP platform explains.
+The Republican platform explains that there is “a national crisis in our judiciary” due to activism by Democrat-appointed federal judges.
+“Only a Republican president will appoint judges who respect the rule of law expressed within the Constitution and Declaration of Independence, including the inalienable right to life and the laws of nature and nature’s God, as did the late Justice Antonin Scalia,” the GOP platform explains.

 The Republican platform calls for “rebuilding the U.S. military into the strongest on earth, with vast superiority over any other nation or group of nations in the world.”
 The Democrats’ platform does not mention military superiority or “American exceptionalism,” but blames Americans for a “recent uptick in Islamophobia.”

 A quarter of the Republican Party platform is devoted to a section entitled “America Resurgent,” which sets forth the steps necessary to restore peace through strength while heeding “the wisdom of President George Washington’s warning to avoid foreign entanglements and unnecessary alliances.”
 The Democratic platform calls for enmeshing the United States in a “global network of alliances.”

 Republicans support women’s “exemption from direct ground combat units and infantry battalions” and “reject the use of the military as a platform for social experimentation.”
 Democrats say “We are proud of the opening of combat positions to women.
 Our military is strongest when people of all sexual orientations and gender identities are honored for their service to our country.”